Class 2: How we deliver our functions & services

 The college offers a range of continuing professional development opportunities to staff, which can include peer observation and mentoring.
 Further information is available on request, although some exemptions may apply.

 The college’s higher education provision is reviewed by the Quality Assurance Agency (QAA) as part of the University of the Highlands and Islands provision.
 Reports on subject specific reviews can be obtained from the QAA website or by contacting:

 Inverness College UHI

 Telephone: +44 (0)1463 273000

 Education Scotland reviews

-The college further education is inspected by Education Scotland every three to five years.
+The college further education is inspected by Education Scotland on an annual basis.
 Copies of college reviews are available on the Education Scotland website.